Victor R. Ramirez

 Victor R. Ramirez (born July 20, 1974) is a former state delegate and state senator for District 47 in Prince George's County, Maryland.
 He was born in San Salvador, El Salvador, in 1974.
 His family soon after moved to the United States and he lived in Mount Rainier, Maryland.

 Education

 Ramirez attended Mt.
 Rainier and Thomas S. Stone Elementary, Hyattsville Middle School, and graduated from Northwestern High School.
 He received his B.A. from Frostburg State University in 1996 and his J.D from St. Thomas School of Law in Miami in 2001.

 Career

 Ramirez was admitted to the Maryland Bar in 2001 and began a practice in his own name.
-He was elected to the Maryland House of Delegates in November 2002, becoming with Ana Sol Gutierrez, who was elected at the same time, the first Latinos elected to the Maryland State House.
+He was elected to the Maryland House of Delegates in November 2002, becoming with Ana Sol Gutierrez, who was elected at the same time, the first Latinos elected to the Maryland General Assembly.

 In the legislature

 Ramirez was a member of House of Delegates from 2003 to 2011 and a member of the Joint Committee on Federal Relations and the Special Committee on Higher Education Affordability and Accessibility (2003–2004).
 Ramirez served as a member of the Ways and Means Committee (2003–2006) and the Ways and Mean's subcommittee on education (2003–2004).